 April 9, 2017.
 Shortly before Easter break, a small snowstorm hit Oslo.
 Nothing like the knee-deep dumping of white stuff that we sometimes get back home in Chicago.
 But enough to slow traffic and give Norwegians an excuse to ditch work and go skiing.
 The fickle weather we’ve had this year hasn’t afforded much opportunity for enjoying the trails, so any small dusting is much appreciated.

 By the time that Matthew and I had a chance to get outside, most everything had melted, so we elected to go for a hike instead.
 We combed the DNT (Norwegian Trekking Association) map for a new yet nearby footpath and finally decided upon one in the Baerumsmarka (the forest that surrounds the neighborhood of Baerum).
 Notable sights advertised along the route included the Haslumseter ski chapel, a shooting range (passing it was a bit unnerving, as we kept waiting to be struck by a stray bullet), a viewpoint known as the Skuta, and Brunkollen, a snack shack for hikers.
-As most of you know, our hikes always include refueling at one of Norway’s adorable, log-cabin-ish sportstuas — which literally translates as “sports living room.”
+As most of you know, our hikes always include refueling at one of Norway’s adorable, log cabin-ish sportstuas — which literally translates as “sports living room.”

 For those of you who are interested in the trek but are without a car, it’s a short jaunt on the #6 T-bane metro line to Kolsås.
-Hop off at the Bekkestua stop, and from there, it’s a rather lengthy, roadside meander to reach the forest path.
+Hop off at the Bekkestua stop, and from there, it’s a half-hour roadside meander to reach the forest path.
 The good news is that along the way you’ll see lovely homes, rolling green golf courses, and stables ringed by pastures full of gorgeous horses.
 Don’t worry, the trailhead is clearly marked; after you pass the furniture refinishing shop, you’ll see the path winding alongside a creek.

 I’d say the hike is fairly easy, with the caveat that, like all Norwegian trails, you’ll have to watch your step.
 Gnarled tree roots and sizeable boulders lace the path, reminding you that this is wild terrain, not the heavily groomed, sanitized-for-your-protection boardwalks commonly found in U.S. state parks.
 The hilliness will also give you a bit of a workout, but the stunning viewpoints along the way are totally worth it.

-Beyond big vistas, however, you’ll enjoy the small, quiet moments.
+Beyond big vistas, however, we enjoyed the small, quiet moments.
 Burbling brooks created by snowmelt.
 Early spring flowers poking through the moss.
 Dense groves of stick-straight pine trees stretching into the sky.
 Towering ant condos made of pine-needles, visibly vibrating as their industrious inhabitants work to repair the ravages of winter.
 Thickets of ferns unfurling their fiddleheads, transforming the forest floor into what looks like the string section of a symphony tuning up before a performance.

 Eventually we made it to the Skuta — meaning something like “the captain” or “ship head” or “shining brow” (passersby disagreed on the translation into English.)
 It’s so named because it’s a geological ridge that looms like the prow of a boat over the Oslo fjord.
 A somewhat breathless hike up a steep incline takes you to the Skuta’s summit, where you can collapse on a bench and enjoy the spectacular view.
-And not far away awaits Brunkollen, the hiker’s hut that offers Norwegian pancakes to re-stoke your energy level after your exertions.
+And not far away awaits Brunkollen, the hiker’s hut that offers Norwegian waffles to re-stoke your energy level after your exertions.

 Brunkollen is a bit more boxy and rigid-looking than the typical folksy Norwegian log cabins — probably because it was built by the Nazi’s during World War II.
 But the owners have added lots of charm with an emphasis on troll décor, wildlife, and carved wooden furniture.
-And if you come on a Tuesday or Wednesday, you’ll get to partake in “soup day,” which offers homemade stew in addition to the traditional pancakes and sweet buns known as skolebrød (“school bread” — basically a sort of coconut-sprinkled Danish with a yellow custard center.)
+And if you come on a Tuesday or Wednesday, you’ll get to partake in “soup day,” which offers homemade stew in addition to the traditional waffles and sweet buns known as skolebrød (“school bread” — basically a sort of coconut-sprinkled Danish with a yellow custard center.)

 Once you’ve grabbed your grub, you can stroll outside to dine on one of Brunkollen’s picnic tables overlooking the fjord.
 Or, you can sit on the steps of the adorable, more traditional log cabins situated in the back yard.
 It seems that these can be rented for small groups, although I wasn’t entirely clear on the rental process.
 Check out photos of the gingerbready huts below.